 Zvolen Castle hosts Gothic and modern art collections of the Slovak National Gallery.
 In the summer, the theater festival Zvolen Chateau Plays takes place in the courtyard.

-Pair the visit to Zvolen Castle with that of a WWII armored train replica across the road.
+Pair your visit to Zvolen Castle with that of a WWII armored train replica across the road.

 Slovak Castles: Notable Mentions